Coastcare Community Engagement Activities

 Operation Target Tilapia

-Reef Catchments ran Operation Target Tilapia its biggest event to date.
-More than 300 registered participants came along to the Gooseponds to participate in a pest fishing competition.
+Reef Catchments ran Operation Target Tilapia here more than 300 registered participants came along to the Gooseponds to the pest fishing competition.
 The purpose of the event was to raise community awareness about Tilapia, a pest within our waterways.
 Since people are one of the main causes of its spread, it is important to address community education in order to manage the issue.

 Coastcare Kids: Threats to our Wildlife